Are you planning to sell your home? Are you getting it staged and didn’t have an alternate place to stay during the process?

 How to Stage your Home for Sale While Living in it?

 While staging your home if you live alone is quite an easy affair, doing it with a family, including kids and pets, is a nightmare!
 With the constant cleaning, putting away stuff, and whatnot, one feels like giving up on the idea of having it staged for sale.

 It’s not all that difficult.
 Just follow our tips, and you can easily stage your house for sale while living in it.

 1. Prepare Yourself Mentally

-No matter how long it takes for your home to actually get sold, the first step is to prepare yourself mentally for moving out.
+No matter how long it takes for your home to get sold, the first step is to mentally prepare yourself for moving out.
 This involves getting rid of all the extra items you might have hoarded up all these years.

 Kids toys that nobody plays with anymore?
 Donate them!
 Clothes that you or the kids have outgrown?
 Give them to the needy!
 Those stacks of old newspapers and magazines from a decade ago?
 Get them recycled!